r3ksk/hxmrpava/Configuration/04_SAP_BTP_SPA_Service_Setup/README.md

-In this section, you will setup SAP Business Technology Platform Global Account for SAP Process Automation (SPA).
+In this section, you will setup your SAP Business Technology Platform Sub Account for SAP Process Automation (SPA).

->First it is important you know an important configuration assistant available in SAP BTP
->
 >*What is a Booster?*
 >
 >Boosters are a set of guided interactive steps that enable you to select, configure, and consume services on SAP BTP to achieve a specific technical goal.